How do I edit this website?

 • For Cellpose-SAM: Cellpose-SAM can use information from up to 3 channels to segment the objects.
 So select the number of channels that are relevant to segment your objects of interest.

-• return ROIs (only for 2D or 2D+time images): the default output (segmentation) that you get is a label image: each object is assigned a unique identity (label), displayed in different color.
-If you check this option, you will also have a Region Of Interest for each object, added to the ROIManager.
-Unselected by default
+• return ROIs (not for 3D images): the default output (segmentation) that you get is a label image: each object is assigned a unique identity (label), displayed in different color.
+If you check this option, you will also have a Region Of Interest for each object, added to the ROIManager. ⚙ Unselected by default

 Advanced options parameters